Humanity is a complicated thing.

 OFFERED: fall term

 The sixth form year offers students a common fall-term experience.
-Assignments and model readings vary depending on the class, but one commonality remains: all students work on the process of writing to create informational, creative, and reflective texts.
+Assignments and model readings vary depending on the section, but one commonality remains: all students work on the process of writing to create informational, creative, and reflective texts.
+By the end of the fall term, students will produce a 10-page analytical argument.
+The balance of the sixth form year offers students a wide range of dynamic courses in the winter and spring terms.
+The year as a whole hones durable skills, offers exciting experiences and choice, and opportunities to mature as an English student and writer.